 Heath Poll Database is an archive of exclusively health-oriented survey questions.
 It is designed to support research on topics like the social determinants of health, access to care, individual health status, health policy, and health politics.

 Social science data in machine readable form, including election results, polls, surveys, and census.
-Access is due to the Washington University’s membership in the Inter-university Consortium for Political and Social Research (ICPSR).
+Access is due to the WashU’s membership in the Inter-university Consortium for Political and Social Research (ICPSR).
 Download data and electronic codebooks directly from the ICPSR web site to any University IP address or by using the Olin Library proxy server.
 The Social Sciences Computing Facility in Seigle Hall will provide technical support for those who need assistance in obtaining data.

 "Labour statistics play an essential role in the efforts of member States to achieve decent work for all and for the ILO's support of these efforts.
 These statistics are needed for the development and evaluation of policies towards this goal and for assessing progress towards decent work.
 They are also an important tool for information and analysis, helping to increase understanding of common problems, explain actions and mobilize interest." (from database homepage)